Obesity And Dementia

 Sudha Seshadri of San Antonio’s University of Texas Health Sciences Center, who was not part of the study, told MedPage Today that the study was still “important and exciting.”

-“Although it is simple in design, it adds data about the potential huge impact of obesity on brain structure, and thus risk of age-related brain diseases such as dementia,” she said.
+“Although it is simple in design, it adds data about the potentially huge impact of obesity on brain structure, and thus the risk of age-related brain diseases such as dementia,” she said.
 “That the effect was seen in persons who were only 55 years old on average makes it more important, and reiterates that it is not too early to think dementia prevention in middle-aged adults.”